 - * You can still submit IRB proposals.
 But, as we transfer to the new system in June, the review process may be delayed.
 Therefore, in order to facilitate a timely review of research, we encourage all researchers who wish to use the current system to submit their proposals before May 31st .
 While researchers will still be able to upload their research to the current system in June, there may be delays in processing, and we will not be able to provide administrative support for transferring the research project to the new system.
 This means that PIs will need to re-enter the information into the new system on their own once the new system is online.
 All continuing research must be entered into the new system by August 28.

-- PLEASE NOTE: If you have ongoing, approved research that you expect to continue during the 2017-2018 academic year and would like administrative support in transferring to the new system, please email Robin Tammaro (firstname.lastname@example.org) with the following information by May 1:
+- PLEASE NOTE: If you have ongoing, approved research that you expect to continue during the 2017-2018 academic year and have not requested administrative support, you will be responsible for resubmitting into the new system at the time of renewal.
+Please contact Chu Kim-Prieto (firstname.lastname@example.org) with any questions.

 *Of course, you are welcome to enter the information on your own.
 Please note that it should be done so by August 28.